coder745/josh_website/classes.md

     <div class='inner-section'>
         <h2>Classes I've Taken</h2>
         <article>
             <p>In an effort to continually learn new technologies and stay abreast of existing technologies, I have found it helpful to take advantage of opportunities for continuing education.
-Below I have listed classes (both classroom and online) that I have completed over the years.</p>
+Below I have listed courses (both classroom and online) that I have completed over the years.</p>
             <ul class='anchor-list'>
                 <li><a href='#laracastsclasses'>Laracast Courses</a></li>
-                <li><a href='#reactclass'>React for Beginners</a></li>
+                <li><a href='#wesbos'>Wes Bos Classes</a></li>
                 <li><a href='#treehouse'>Tree House Classes</a></li>
                 <li><a href='#pluralsight'>PluralSight Courses</a></li>
                 <li><a href='#codeschool'>Code School Classes</a></li>